Bappsack/PokeTwo/README.md

 This is a Simple Bot for PokeOne, expect not to much, this is only a Pixel Based Bot for Shiny Hunting or Lazy Leveling.

+Important Notes:

-PokeONE need to be on 800x600 Resolition and always in Focus & Top because it Send Key Inputs for Walking and need to see the Window to Detect Screen Positions for Bot States.
+- PokeONE need to be on 800x600 Resolition.
+- PokeOne need to be always in Top/Focus for Sending Keys and Scanning the Screen.
+- Use the Bot for your own Risk, botting is not allowed in This Game and could result a Ban.
+- I am not responsible if you get banned.

 Features: